Jwaters290/GoP-Boundary-DESI-EUCLID/README.md

 cd gop-boundary-desi
 pip install -r requirements.txt
 ```
+# Implementation Notes and Future Extensions

+The current implementation prioritizes clarity, transparency, and conservative assumptions over optimization or model complexity.
+Several extensions are intentionally left inactive or unimplemented to avoid introducing additional degrees of freedom prior to validated data releases.

+Planned or optional extensions include:

+ - Performance optimizations for very large void catalogs (e.g., vectorized HEALPix queries or cached ring selections).
+ - Alternative boundary depth proxies (e.g., redshift-weighted comoving distance or survey depth maps), with the current latitude-based proxy retained as a neutral geometric placeholder.
+ - Optional visualization outputs (e.g., saved profile plots or regression diagnostics), disabled by default to avoid presentation bias.
+ - Synthetic validation tests using mock void catalogs and injected dipole signals to verify recovery behavior under controlled conditions.
+ - These extensions are not required for the core diagnostic goals of the repository and will be introduced only when they improve robustness without compromising falsifiability.

 #  Gravity of Probability Boundary Diagnostics for DESI DR2

 This repository provides analysis tools to test whether decoherence-induced boundary saturation effects—as developed in the accompanying Gravity of Probability (GoP) framework—can explain large-scale dipole mismatches and void-stacking anomalies without introducing new microphysical degrees of freedom.

 The code is designed as a diagnostic and validation layer, parallel to the theoretical paper and thesis, and is suitable for application to DESI DR2 preview products, Planck CMB maps, and future Euclid data.

+# Validation Philosophy
+This repository is designed as a diagnostic and falsifiable analysis pipeline, not a parameter-tuning or model-fitting framework.

+All Gravity of Probability (GoP) parameters used here are globally fixed and derived outside this codebase.
+The boundary and saturation templates implemented in this repository are phenomenological diagnostics only, intended to test whether specific large-scale geometric imprints—if present—are consistent with decoherence-driven boundary effects predicted by the GoP framework.

+No claims in this repository depend on positive detections.
+Both null results and negative regressions are scientifically meaningful and serve to constrain or falsify boundary interpretations.
+Any apparent reduction in residuals or improved regression metrics must be reproducible across datasets and analysis choices to be considered physically significant.

+This separation between theory, prediction, and diagnostic testing is deliberate and intended to minimize confirmation bias.

 # Scientific Motivation